 If you don’t happen to meet their expectations, that’s fine.
 It took me roughly three times before I met your expectations on Quick Sprout (or so I hope).

 Now that you have a decent amount of traffic coming to your blog, you want to work on reducing your bounce rate.
 A few things you can do to reduce your bounce rate are:

 - Add a widget to your blog that shows your most popular posts.
-This way if a new reader comes to your blog they can easily find the best blog posts you have written.
+This way, if a new reader comes to your blog, they can easily find your best blog posts.

 - If you don’t have a tagline, consider adding one.
-A tagline will help better explain what your blog is about to new readers.
+A tagline will help better explain your blog to new readers.

-- In your sidebar consider adding a short paragraph that explains what your blog is about.
+- Consider adding a short paragraph in your sidebar that explains what your blog is about.
 This should help convince a few of your visitors to stick around a bit longer.

 Day 23: Tweak your design

 Similarily to modifying your blog to reduce your bounce rate, it is now time to modify the design elements on your blog to meet your goals.